-- (1) Directors hold office upon appointment until the next annual general meeting of Shareholders of Cervus unless reelected at that meeting. - (2) Member of the Audit Committee. - (3) Member of the Human Resources and Compensation Committee.

-(4) Member of Nominating and Governance Committee.
+- (1) Directors hold office upon appointment until the next annual general meeting of Shareholders of Cervus unless reelected at that meeting. - (2) Member of the Audit Committee. - (3) Member of the Human Resources and Compensation Committee. - (4) Member of Nominating and Governance Committee. - (5) Mr. Harris is retiring from the Board and will not be standing for re-election at the next annual general meeting of Shareholders of Cervus.

-As at March 11, 2014, the directors and executive officers listed above, as a group, beneficially owned, or controlled or directed, directly or indirectly, 4,235,012 Common Shares (28.2% of the outstanding Common Shares).
+As at March 10, 2015, the directors and executive officers listed above, as a group, beneficially owned, or controlled or directed, directly or indirectly, 4,285,436 Common Shares (27.76% of the outstanding Common Shares).